sopherapps/pydantic-redis/docs/tutorials/synchronous/list-of-nested-models.md

 - `delete` from store
 - `select` from store

+!!! info
-**Note: The child models will be automatically inserted, or updated if they already exist**
+    The child models will be automatically inserted, or updated if they already exist

+!!! info
     The store is connected to the Redis instance, so any changes you make will reflect in redis itself.

 ```Python hl_lines="38-60"
 {!../docs_src/tutorials/synchronous/list-of-nested-models.py!}